How to Rename Fields in MongoDB (3 Examples)

 db.teams.insertOne({team: "Nets", class: {conf:"Eastern", div:"D"}, points: 38})

-We can use the following code to rename the team field to new_team:
+We will use the following code to rename the team field to new_team:

 db.teams.updateMany({}, {$rename:{"team":"new_team"}}, false, true)